openstax/cnx-automation/README.md

     $ docker-compose exec --user root selenium-chrome tox

-> Note: The [Run the tests](#run-the-tests) section covers how to pass arguments to tox in order to target specific tests
+> Note: The [Run the tests using tox](#run-the-tests-using-tox) section covers how to pass arguments to tox in order to target specific tests

-## How to run the tests locally
+## How prepare the project locally

 ### Install dependencies